sofathitesh/doconce/doc/demos/slides/scientific_writing.md

  * Algorithms must be written up using basic elements like lists or paragraphs with headings.

- * Tables cannot be referred to by numbers and have to appear at a fixed position in the text.
+ * Tables cannot be referred to by numbers and have to appear at fixed positions in the text.

  * Computer code has to appear at fixed positions in the text.